 Oracle Cards and Fortune Telling Cards

-This is a very, very brief overview of cartomancy and different types of cards.
-When choosing a deck, make sure it is something that “speaks” to you, and that you can identify with easily.
+This is a very brief overview of cartomancy and its different types of cards.
+When choosing a deck, make sure it is something that “speaks” to you—you should be able to identify with it easily.
 Get to know the images, look for anything that grabs your attention, and think about what the individual cards say to you personally.
-Cartomancy is fun and enlightening.
-While it is easy to learn, it would take more than a lifetime to know all there is to know.
+Cartomancy is fun and enlightening, and while it is easy to learn, it would take more than a lifetime to know all there is to know.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.